abinit/abinit/doc/tutorial/dmft_triqs.md

 ### Correlated electrons

-Next, choose which atom types will be treated with DMFT and which angular momentum channel is correlated.
+Next, choose which angular momentum channel and which atom types are correlated and will be treated within DMFT.
 Currently, only one correlated angular momentum channel per atom type is allowed.
 This works like in DFT+U using the variable [[lpawu]].

 For each atom type, set [[lpawu]] to the correlated channel (e.g., 2 for $d$ orbitals, 3 for $f$ orbitals).
-Set [[lpawu]] = -1 if you don't want DMFT on that atom type.
+Set [[lpawu]]=-1 if you don't want DMFT on that atom type.

 Our interface lets you apply DMFT on multiple atoms, but each atom is treated separately, and interatomic interactions are not handled dynamically.
 Besides, only [[lpawu]] $\le$ 3 is supported currently.